Central Va. residents clean up after tornado

 An EF-0 tornado touched down in Louisa County before making its way to Western Hanover

-RICHMOND, Va.
-(WWBT) -The National Weather service confirmed that an EF-0 tornado touched down in Louisa County on Friday night before making its way to Western Hanover in the Montpelier and Beaverdam area.
+HANOVER, Va.
+(WWBT) -The National Weather Service confirmed that an EF-0 tornado touched down in Louisa County on Friday night before making its way to Western Hanover in the Montpelier and Beaverdam area.
 It packed winds of 85 miles per hour.

 Many homeowners spent their Saturday cleaning up the damage from fallen trees and debris that blew onto their property from their neighbor’s yards.
-Some even had to talk with contractors to make sure their homes were still safe to stay in.
+Some even had to talk with contractors to ensure their homes were still safe to stay in.

-Montpelier resident Kaitlin Askew said her home was impacted.
-One minute she was taking a peaceful walk with her friend and the next she was running for her life.
+Montpelier resident Kaitlin Askew said the high winds impacted her home.
+One minute she was taking a peaceful walk with her friend, and the next, she was running for her life.

 Her home is now covered in debris.

-“I hear so and so lost their crop of blah blah and you know that hasn’t happened with us so I don’t know if it’s luck of the variety,” Shelley Hollins Co-Owner of Blue Eden Farm stated.
+“I hear so and so lost their crop of blah blah and you know that hasn’t happened with us, so I don’t know if it’s luck of the variety,” Shelley Hollins, Co-Owner of Blue Eden Farm, said.

-Blue Eden says that its picking season is on target in comparison to years past.
+Blue Eden says that its picking season is on target compared to years past.

 Copyright 2022 WWBT.
 All rights reserved.